digitalnsw/nsw-design-system/src/components/breadcrumbs/content/_guidance.md

 ---
 Breadcrumbs help users to understand where they are within a website’s structure.

-## Using Breadcrumbs
+## Using breadcrumbs

-Use the Breadcrumbs component when you need to help users understand and move between the multiple levels of a website.
+Use the breadcrumbs component when you need to help users understand and move between the multiple levels of a website.

 Do: